ArisGr/Mallocing/README.md

 The library is compiled into a shared object (.so file) and then preloaded to the target executable using LD_PRELOAD.
 The library is further extended to perform monitoring of the allocation patterns of the target executable, by monitoring the size and the number of active allocated objects.
-Optane is used in our case, but you can adapt the functionality to your own memory type.
+Optane is used in our case, but you can adapt the functionality to your own memory type supported by the Memkind API.

 ## Table of Contents